w3f/General-Grants-Program/grants/speculative/open_square_network.md

 Open Square Network

 ## Project Description
 Open Square Network is a blockchain based crowdsourcing and reputation platform.
-It will be implementaed as a para-chain of Polkadot.
+It will be implemented as a para-chain of Polkadot.
 We aim to attract thousands of middle and small sized enterprises and millions of developers in China for the first phase.
 This platform is a trial to evolve the human resource market.
 First phase features include:
 - Bounty funders can fund a bounty, while hunters can apply it.
-- Successfully collaboration make funders and hunters mine platform native currency.
+- Funders can mining powers by successful collaboration with hunters.
 - Reputation of both funders and hunters will be calculated based on the finished bounty and remarks.
 - Aim to maintain relatively long collaboration between bounty funders and hunters.
-- On-chain governance make the platform fair and transparent.
+- Platform fairness and transparency will be provided by on-chain governance.

 ## Team members
 Most of our teams are from [ChainX](https://chainx.org/), while we have rich experience with blockchain development.